Student Advice

 What constitutes a good score for the HAT generally changes depending on what year you sitthe exam.
 In some years, a score of 55 may be enough to guarantee entry onto the course, whereas, in other years, you may need as high as 67.

 Mansfield College, one of the main colleges at the University of Oxford, released some data for HAT applicants.
-This data contained the mean score for students applying for the HAT for the 2020/21 admissions cycle, which relieved that the mean score for the HAT was 56.7.
+This data contained the mean score for students applying for the HAT for the 2020/21 admissions cycle, which revealed that the mean score for the HAT was 56.7.
 So generally, aiming for that score is a safe bet.

 Are you allowed to retake the HAT?